iwoplaza/typed-binary/README.md

 //...

-import { BufferReader, BufferWriter } from "typed-binary";
+import { BufferReader, BufferWriter } from 'typed-binary';

 /**
  * Responsible for retrieving the saved game state.